huntout/syncthing-miwifi/README.md

    ```
    You can press Ctrl-C to stop it.

-4. If you don't want the Syncthing Web GUI to be accessible from WAN, you can
-   skip 5 and 6.

-5. Modify the Syncthing configuration file.
+4. Modify the Syncthing configuration file.
    ```shell
    $ vi ~/.config/syncthing/config.xml
    ```